mlgordon/vpc/errors.md

 ## security_group_interfaces_per_sg_exceeded
 **Message**: Exceeded limit of interfaces per security group.

 Attaching another interface to the security group would exceed the limit of interfaces per security group.
-The quotas per resource are given in [Quotas and limits for VPC](https://{DomainName}/docs/infrastructure/vpc?topic=vpc-quotas#security-groups-quotas)){: new_window}.
+The quotas per resource are specified in [Quotas and limits for VPC](https://{DomainName}/docs/infrastructure/vpc?topic=vpc-quotas#security-groups-quotas){: new_window}.
 Evaluate your strategy and consider creating another security group with similar rules.

 For further instructions to fix this problem, refer to the [API documentation](https://{DomainName}/apidocs/rias) or the [Using Security Groups document](https://{DomainName}/docs/infrastructure/vpc-network?topic=vpc-network-using-security-groups){: new_window}.

 If this problem persists, [contact support](/docs/infrastructure/vpc?topic=vpc-getting-help-and-support).